New York Car Accident Attorneys

 Your auto accident claim must be filed before the statute of limitations passes

-New York law requires injury victims to file a claim within three years of a car accident.
-If you wait for the statute of limitations to pass, the court may refuse to hear your claim, which may make it impossible for you to recover compensation for your injuries.
+New York law requires injury victims to file a personal injury claim within three years of a car accident.
+If you wait for the statute of limitations to pass, the court may refuse to hear your claim, which may make it impossible for you to recover compensation for your injuries through a car accident lawsuit.

 Remember that you should not wait for the statute of limitations to lapse before you move forward with your claim.
-Your lawyer will have an easier time collecting evidence on your behalf and managing your claim if you contact an attorney soon after the accident.
+Your lawyer will have an easier time collecting evidence on your behalf and managing your claim if you contact a car accident lawyer soon after the accident.

 New York auto accident lawyers report serious injuries and death across New York each year